 Indoor House Plants

 All plants need water and light and air, including houseplants, of course.
 The question we hear most often is, “How often do I water my houseplant?”
 Our answer: Get to know your plant.
-(Read our post about watering outdoors, too.)
+(Read our post about watering your garden, too.)

 Before you take your new plant home, make sure you find out from your salesperson whether it prefers to